Sanski Most school shooting: Aftermath

-A day after the shooting, the suspect was in stable condition after undergoing surgery.
+A day after the shooting, Vukalić was in stable condition after undergoing surgery.

 A three-day period of mourning was declared in Sanski Most because of the shooting.

-On 18 December 2024, the suspect pleaded not guilty to three counts of murder and one count of illegal possession of weapons.
-In September 2025, the suspect's trial began at Bihać Cantonal Court.
+On 18 December 2024, Vukalić pleaded not guilty to three counts of aggravated murder and one count of illegal possession of weapons.
+In September 2025, his trial began at Bihać Cantonal Court.
 In his testimony, the suspect claimed to have little memory of the shooting and that he had been feeling a noise and tingling in his head.
 The suspect described feeling in "delirium" with memory gaps, such as taking the gun from home and walking through the school, stating he made the suicide attempt in regret of his actions after regaining full awareness.
 He also issued an apology and said he had heard a voice telling him to hurry, which prompted a psychological evaluation.
 In October 2025, two psychological assessors stated that the defendant was mentally impaired at the time of the shooting.
 Families of the victims disputed the neutrality of this claim.

+On 17 November 2025, Vukalić was sentenced to 42 years imprisonment.